 Precise limits of vegetation removal will be confirmed during Detail Design.
-Vegetation removal should be limited to the extent possible and undertaken outside the migratory bird nesting period (Section 6.1.4).
-Sediment and erosion controls should be used to clearly mark and separate work areas from sensitive natural features (e.g., wetlands, watercourses, significant woodlands, and significant valleylands).
+Vegetation removal will be limited to the extent possible and undertaken outside the migratory bird nesting period (Section 6.1.4).
+Sediment controls will be used to clearly mark and separate work areas from sensitive natural features (e.g., significant woodlands, wetlands, and watercourses).
 Sediment fencing (Section 6.1.1) will reduce the likelihood of release of sediments and other deleterious substances into adjacent areas of natural vegetation.